 Pre-approval by your certification office or District HR department is encouraged.

 COMAR requires at least 12 credit hours of the total 18 credits required, to be taken at the same institution.

-(We require that 4 of the 6 courses must be taken through us.
-The final course will be the Educational Administrative internship course.)
+(We require that 4 of the 6 courses be taken through us.
+The final course will be the Internship in Educational Leadership course.)